jamespooley/shiny-resources/README.md

 ### Shiny in Production

-> <sup>What is "production"?
-Software environments that are used and relied on by real users, with real consequences if things go wrong. ([Joe Cheng](https://speakerdeck.com/jcheng5/shiny-in-production?slide=6))</sup>
+>What is "production"?
+Software environments that are used and relied on by real users, with real consequences if things go wrong. ([Joe Cheng](https://speakerdeck.com/jcheng5/shiny-in-production?slide=6))

 * [Shiny in Production with AWS](https://business-science.github.io/shiny-production-with-aws-book/) is a free book that covers "[t]he enterprise-grade process for deploying, hosting, and maintaining Shiny web applications using AWS, Docker, and git."
 * [Engineering Production-Grade Shiny Apps](https://thinkr-open.github.io/building-shiny-apps-workflow/) is another WIP book by the authors of the [`{golem}`](https://thinkr-open.github.io/golem/) package.